 The current process is that the ethanol producer ships the ethanol to the oil company blender who adds gasoline to it to make either E10 or E85.

 E85 began life due to a government mandate, the Corporate Average Fuel Economy Act (CAFE).
 It has been in the marketplace for 21 years, since 1992, with 100's of millions of dollars of advertising put into it.
-It has gained only 0.2% market share penetration after all that time and money.
+It has gained only 0.1% market share penetration (131 million gals over 135 billion gals of gasoline) after all that time and money.

 Consumers have plainly indicated they aren't buying this product.
 The vast majority of gasoline retailers are franchisees, not owned by the oil companies.
 They are very reluctant to purchase E85 and put it into one of their tanks since they believe it won't sell.
 They are right.